Provable Training Set Debugging for Linear Regression: CONCLUSION

 We have developed theoretical results for machine learning debugging via $M$-estimation and discussed sufficient conditions under which support recovery may be achieved.
-As shown by our theoretical results and illustrative examples, a successful debugging strategy may be obtained by producing a carefully chosen interaction between the non-buggy subspace (augmented using a second pool of clean data points) and the buggy subspace.
+As shown by our theoretical results and illustrative examples, a clean data pool can assist debugging.
 We have also designed a tuning parameter algorithm which is guaranteed to obtain exact support recovery when the design matrix satisfies a certain concentration property.
-Finally, we have analyzed a competitive game between the bug generator and the debugger, and established a result showing when the bug generator can always cause the debugger to fail.
-On the other hand, our empirical findings show that such circumstances do not hold for real data, particularly when the data set is large and the contamination budget is small.
+Finally, we have analyzed a competitive game between the bug generator and the debugger, and analyzed a mixed integer optimization strategy for the debugger.
+Empirical results show the success of the tuning parameter algorithm and proposed debugging strategy.

-The techniques introduced in our paper may plausibly be extended to other scenarios involving more than two data pools, such as meta-analyses of large-scale datasets.
-A natural generalization would be to use other combinations of loss functions in settings which involve forms of contamination (e.g., heavy-tailed errors, gross outliers), and study an analog of the objective~\eqref{EqnWeightedM}.

-Finally, our results on active debugging only scratch the surface of optimal design for a clever debugger.
-Theoretical results for the success of the active debugging strategies employed in our experimental setup remain an important question for future exploration.
-Other interesting directions include theoretical and empirical studies for (active) debugging in high-dimensional regression and/or classification via logistic regression.